504brandon/Silly-Menu/README.md

 # Silly Menu
-This menu used to be a coding test but now its a full blown menu!
+This menu used to be a coding test but now im making it an actual menu.